GOOD NEWS CORPS

 GOOD NEWS CORPS (GNCORPS) IS THE OFFICAL IYF OVERSEAS VOLUNTEERING PROGRAM THAT HELPS YOU DEVELOP A GLOBAL

 MINDSET AND LEARN WHAT LEADERSHIP MEANS IN OUR COMPLEX WORLD.
 10 MONTHS OF IMMERSION IN YOUR HOST COUNTRY, EXCHANGING YOUR YOUTH FOR THE HEARTS OF OTHERS AND CHANGING YOUR OUTLOOK ON LIFE IN THE PROCESS.

 GNCorps is a unique opportunity for college-aged men and women to travel abroad and directly engage in all aspects of a foreign culture: language, cuisine, performing arts, architecture, sports, and sightseeing.

-GNCorps is a 10-months service program designed for you to:
+GNCorps is a 6 or 10-months service program designed for you to:

 – Advance international collaboration and exchange